What is the Sleep On Cue app?

 Yes.
 After each sleep-training session, a bar graph is presented which shows two things: ability to fall asleep and awareness of sleep.
 Because the app is designed to give the user a variable amount of time to fall asleep each sleep trial (more time for no sleep, less time for sleep), ability is reflected in the height of each bar on the graph.
 A downward-trending graph means you got better at falling asleep.
 Awareness of falling asleep is measured by the user guessing whether he/she thought that sleep occurred after each sleep trial.
 On the summary graph, red bars represent incorrect guesses and blue bars represent correct guesses.
 A red-blue trend on the graph means your awareness of falling asleep got better.

 Below is an example of a summary graph following a sleep training session of 25 sleep trials.
-Notice how the user got better at falling asleep (downward trend) as well as better awareness of falling asleep (re-blue trend):
+Notice how the user got better at falling asleep (downward trend of the bars) and also developed a better awareness of falling asleep (red-to-blue trend of the bars):

 What is the most common mistake users of the app make?